xtokio/googlefonts/README.md

 # Google Fonts

-Webpage to download Google fonts as a base64 string and use it as embeded css in your html projects.
+Webpage to download Google fonts as a base64 string and use it as embedded css in your html projects.

 ## Live web project
 [Google Fonts Downloader](https://app.mischicanadas.com/googlefonts/)